annamarissahogarth/viburnumopulus/README.md

 <param ve-map-layer geojson url="https://raw.githubusercontent.com/annamarissahogarth/viburnumopulus/main/map_prehistoric.json" show-labels>

 More than just consumption, however, the Guelder Rose found other uses in later periods of prehistory.
 Greeneenagh, a fulacht fiadt dated to the Bronze Age, was a site used for food preparation.
-The silty-clay trough at the site—which was used for heating water by fire-reddened stones, which in turn were heated by burning wood—contained wooden charcoal that was identified as being from the Guelder Rose Tree, the wood dating to a time range of 791-419 BC [^8].
+The <span data-mouseover-image-zoomto="456,296,239,189"> silty-clay trough </span> at the site was used for heating water by fire-reddened stones which in turn were warmed by burning wood.
+This wood was identified as being from the Guelder Rose Tree, dating to a time range of 791-419 BC [^8].
 <param ve-entity eid="Q3778145">
 <param ve-entity eid="Q11761">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/28/Fulacht_Fiadh_at_Drombeg_Stone_Circle_County_Cork%2C_Ireland.jpg" fit="contain" title="a Fulacht Fiadt at Dromberg Stone Circle, Country Cork, Ireland" attribution="Wikimedia Commons" license="public domain">